 In this post, you will find budget saving ideas and alternatives for – Travel and Transport, Accommodation, Activities and Food.

-If you are like me in the beginning, you might also take a holiday idea to a Travel Agent and get a quote.
-You may look at that quote and decide there and then if you can or can’t afford it.
+If you are like me initially, you might also take a holiday idea to a Travel Agent and get a quote.
+Then, you may look at that quote and decide there and then if you can or can’t afford it.

 But that shouldn’t be the end of it.
 Anyone used to budgeting knows that the best bargains come from research.

 The issue arises because organising travel is not something you do regularly.
-We may not know our options or what questions to ask.
+Therefore, we may not know our options or what questions to ask.

 Think about it.
-We can save money on groceries because we are familiar with prices and products because we buy them every week.
+We can save money on groceries.
+After all, we are familiar with prices and products because we buy them every week.

 Travel is rare, or at least it is for most people.
 Unless you travel regularly, how do you know what your options are?
 You are relying on a Travel Agent to tell you, but they only have a certain number of service providers from which to choose.
 They earn commissions, so it’s only natural they provide you with quotes from their suppliers.

-You should do this anyway so you can see exactly what you are paying for each component of your trip.
+You should do this anyway to see exactly what you are paying for each component of your trip.

 But those are not the Travel Agents I am talking about.
 I am talking about the ones who add even more.
 I am not here to create controversy.
 I am here to make sure you are aware.